 - Increase in blood pressure

-- Increase in adrenaline and non-adrenaline levels
+- Increase in adrenaline and noradrenaline levels

 When confronted by a possible threat, our bodies channel this emotion so we can respond aggressively to defend ourselves.
 Of course, this threat can come in the form of a person cutting you off on the highway, or from your own negative or anxious thoughts.

-We can’t respond aggressively at every situation that incites anger, though, and when you feel like your anger is no longer in you control, it may be time to seek counseling.
+We can't respond aggressively at every situation that incites anger, though, and when you feel like your anger is no longer in your control, it may be time to seek counseling.
 Online therapy is a convenient and effective alternative to traditional face-to-face counseling and costs only a fraction of the price.